soham767patel/ExpenseTracker/README.md

 # MoneyMinder
 MoneyMinder is a expense tracker app designed for Windows and macOS.
-It operates offline and allows user to manage and visualize their finacial data efficiently.
+It operates offline and allows user to manage and visualize their financial data efficiently.
 ## How it was built
 MoneyMinder was developed using:
 * Custom Tkinter for GUI interactions